Newman5/start/README.md

 # start
 An opening page with links and important introductory info

+# update 2025-02-20
+I am archiving this ... or should I delete?  archive for now.

 # update 2024-11-02
 I have no idea what this 'site' is.
 It's just a docs folder with a mkdocs.yml file.
 I think it's mkdocs - https://www.mkdocs.org.